burturt/notes/CTF Writeups/Deadface CTF 2022/RansomWAR 2 - Indicators of YOU_RE HOSED!.md

 - There are many ways to do a transparent proxy, but I just found [Win2Socks](https://win2socks.com/) on a quick google search, and it seems to have the features I needed.
 Installing it, setting up so that all traffic is proxied, and running the malware:
 - Result: ![final-result-darkangel-censored.png](../../_resources/final-result-darkangel-censored.png)
 - Success!
-- One note: If a program uses certificate pinning (embedding the HTTPS certificate in the application itself instead of letting the system handle all of the encryption) or some sort of custom encryption, this will fail, and then you're stuck with strategy #1, reverse engineering, unless you have the private key to the HTTPS certificate
+- One note: If a program uses certificate pinning (embedding the HTTPS certificate in the application itself instead of letting the system handle all of the encryption) or some sort of custom encryption, this will fail, and then you're stuck with strategy #1, reverse engineering, unless you have (rare) the private key to the HTTPS certificate or (more commonly due to perfect forward security) the session ids

 # Original CTF Challenge